By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

 What happens if my state caps attorney fees but my lawyer charges more?

-Fee agreements violating state statutory caps are unenforceable to the extent they exceed limits.
-If you believe your attorney overcharged under applicable caps, you can file a complaint with your state bar association or challenge the fee in court.
+Fee agreements that exceed state caps are unenforceable to the extent they violate those limits.
+If you believe your attorney overcharged, you can file a complaint with your state bar association or challenge the fee in court.

 Are contingency fee caps the same for all personal injury cases?

-No. Most state fee caps apply only to specific case types, particularly medical malpractice.
-Standard auto accident, slip-and-fall, and product liability cases often have no statutory caps, though ethics rules still require reasonableness.
+No. Most state caps apply only to specific case types—medical malpractice in particular.
+Standard auto accidents, slip-and-falls, and product liability cases often have no statutory caps, though ethics rules still require fees to be reasonable.

 Get Your Full Settlement Estimate